artsy/eigen/docs/add_an_experiment.md

 ### Querying for a single flag

-You can access the flag value in a functional react component using `useExperiementFlag`.
+You can access the flag value in a functional react component using `useExperimentFlag`.

 ```diff
 + const ourNewFlagEnabled = useExperiementFlag("our-new-flag")